Pernifloss/ImageMap/README.md

 Label click are also considered as click on specified item !

-You can customize labels, you can tell where the label is linked to the item image.By default it's linked to the center.
+You can customize labels, you can tell where the label is linked to the item image.
+By default it's linked to the center.

 ```Java